Hengle/Nexus-Security.github.io/content/posts/2016-09-09-defense-legend-3-future-war-2514-mod.md

 We are happy to present the next part of the Tower Defense game series: Defense Legend 3 - Future War.
 You will have an exciting experience with Defense Legend 3: Future War.
 Tower Defense 2 completed: the dark forces are repelled.
 However, some of them escaped and planned to strengthen their forces to attack our world.

 Defense Legend 3: Future War inherits and develops the unique features of Tower Defense\_Defense Legend 2.
-In addition, Defense Legend 3: Future War has also added new features such as: superheroes, diversity of weapons, diversity of mapsâ¦
+In addition, Defense Legend 3: Future War has also added new features such as: superheroes, diversity of weapons, diversity of maps¦
 The combination of tactical defense and role playing is a special feature of Defense Legend 3: Future War.
 The player is both the commander who has a strategy and the superheroes who fight the forces of evil.

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Money**